EmanHerawy/cre_stable_coin/stable_coin/smart_contract/docs/FEE_SYSTEM.md

 ## Overview

-The StableCoin contract now includes a configurable fee system to cover Chainlink CRE costs and protocol maintenance.
+The StableCoin contract includes a configurable fee system to cover Chainlink CRE costs and protocol maintenance.
 Fees are collected in USDT during mint and redeem operations.

+**Note**: The fee system is managed by the LocalCurrencyToken (StableCoin) contract, while exchange rate management is handled by the separate Converter contract.
+This separation of concerns provides better security and modularity.

 ## Features